mir-one/academy/sources/web3-intro/lesson_8.md

 Hello!

-This is the lesson #8 of the free Web3 tutorial.
+This lesson #8 of the Web3 tutorial.

 Generative NFT collections / mint NFT